fpiette/OverbyteICS/ReadMe6.txt

 - The following is a list of the files that should be installed in order to properly add all of the available components in this collection:

-> DnsQuery         DNS lookup component - useful for getting MX records
+> OverbyteIcsDnsQuery         DNS lookup component - useful for getting MX records
-> EmulVT.pas       ANSI terminal emulation in a control
+> OverbyteIcsEmulVT.pas       ANSI terminal emulation in a control
-> FingCli.pas      FINGER client protocol - Find informations about user
+> OverbyteIcsFingCli.pas      FINGER client protocol - Find informations about user
-> FtpCli.pas       FTP client protocol - file transfert
+> OverbyteIcsFtpCli.pas       FTP client protocol - file transfert
-> FtpSrv.pas       FTP server protocol - file transfert
+> OverbyteIcsFtpSrv.pas       FTP server protocol - file transfert
-> HttpProt.pas     HTTP client protocol - used by the web
+> OverbyteIcsHttpProt.pas     HTTP client protocol - used by the web
-> HttpSrv.pas      HTTP server protocol - used to build webservers
+> OverbyteIcsHttpSrv.pas      HTTP server protocol - used to build webservers
-> IcsLogger.pas    A component to log informations
+> OverbyteIcsIcsLogger.pas    A component to log informations
-> MimeDec.pas      MIME component - decode file attach, use with POP3
+> OverbyteIcsMimeDec.pas      MIME component - decode file attach, use with POP3
-> NntpCli.pas      NNTP client protocol - send and receive newsgroups messages
+> OverbyteIcsNntpCli.pas      NNTP client protocol - send and receive newsgroups messages
-> Ping.pas         ICMP echo protocol - ping a host
+> OverbyteIcsPing.pas         ICMP echo protocol - ping a host
-> Pop3Prot.pas     POP3 client protocol - get mail from mail server
+> OverbyteIcsPop3Prot.pas     POP3 client protocol - get mail from mail server
-> SmtpProt.pas     SMTP client protocol - send mail to server
+> OverbyteIcsSmtpProt.pas     SMTP client protocol - send mail to server
-> TnCnx.pas        TELNET client protocol - terminal emulation protocol
+> OverbyteIcsTnCnx.pas        TELNET client protocol - terminal emulation protocol
-> TnEmulVT.pas     TELNET and ANSI terminal emulation combined
+> OverbyteIcsTnEmulVT.pas     TELNET and ANSI terminal emulation combined
-> TnScript.pas     TELNET client protocol - with automation
+> OverbyteIcsTnScript.pas     TELNET client protocol - with automation
-> Wait.pas         A kind of progress bar - now obsolete, forget it for new cod
+> OverbyteIcsWait.pas         A kind of progress bar - now obsolete, forget it for new cod
-> WSocket.pas      Winsock component - TCP, UDP, DNS,...
+> OverbyteIcsWSocket.pas      Winsock component - TCP, UDP, DNS,...
-> WSocketE.pas     Register procedure andproperty editor for TWSocket
+> OverbyteIcsWSocketE.pas     Register procedure andproperty editor for TWSocket
-> WSocketS.pas     Winsock component for building servers
+> OverbyteIcsWSocketS.pas     Winsock component for building servers
-> WSocketTS.pas    Winsock component for building multithreaded servers
+> OverbyteIcsWSocketTS.pas    Winsock component for building multithreaded servers

 As a rule, the components are the files which have a Register procedure.

 - The following list support and utilities units:
-> Icmp.pas         ICMP protocol support, used by the PING component
+> OverbyteIcsIcmp.pas         ICMP protocol support, used by the PING component
-> IcsCRC.pas       32 bit CRC computation
+> OverbyteIcsIcsCRC.pas       32 bit CRC computation
-> IcsDES.pas       Implementation of the Data Encryption Standard (DES)
+> OverbyteIcsIcsDES.pas       Implementation of the Data Encryption Standard (DES)
-> IcsMD4.pas       Implementation of the MD4 Message-Digest Algorithm
+> OverbyteIcsIcsMD4.pas       Implementation of the MD4 Message-Digest Algorithm
-> IcsMD5.pas       Implementation of the MD5 Message-Digest Algorithm
+> OverbyteIcsIcsMD5.pas       Implementation of the MD5 Message-Digest Algorithm
-> IcsSHA1.pas      Implementation of US Secure Hash Algorithm 1 (SHA1)
+> OverbyteIcsIcsSHA1.pas      Implementation of US Secure Hash Algorithm 1 (SHA1)
-> IcsURL.pas       Support routines for URL handling
+> OverbyteIcsIcsURL.pas       Support routines for URL handling
-> MimeUtil.pas     Support routines for MIME standard
+> OverbyteIcsMimeUtil.pas     Support routines for MIME standard

 Sample applications:
 --------------------

+Note: All sample file names begins with prefix "OverbyteIcs".
+Some samples listed below maybe missing from distribution because the are from version 5 and not yet ported to V6.
+If you need those samples, download V5.

 BASFTP          Basic FTP client program
 CLIDEMO         Example of client for SRVDEMO